 EAPP Australian Aboriginal and Torres Strait Islander Scholarship

 • EAPP status

-• Recipients are also expected to attend all Elite Athlete and Performer Program events and, where possible, represent ACU in Australian University Sport endorsed programs such as Australian University Games as an athlete, coach or mentor unless elite sporting/performing commitments prevent this.
+• Recipients are also expected to attend all Elite Athlete and Performer Program events and, where possible, represent ACU in Australian University Sport endorsed programs such as Australian University Games as an athlete, coach or mentor unless elite sporting/performing commitments prevent this

-• Willing to promote and support the EAPP and First Peoples Directorate at nominated events and initiatives.
+• Willing to promote and support the EAPP and First Peoples Directorate at nominated events and initiatives

-• Study load: minimum part-time enrolment in the current semester.
+• Study load: minimum part-time enrolment in the current semester

+EAPP Australian Aboriginal and Torres Strait Islander Scholarship